 Work out how much super you'll need to retire

-The numbers below from the ASFA Retirement Standard assume you retire at age 67, own your home (no mortgage), and are relatively healthy.
+The ASFA Retirement Standard shows the savings you need for retirement at age 67, assuming you own your home (no mortgage), and are relatively healthy.

 Modest lifestyle Comfortable lifestyle

-ASFA Retirement Standard, accessed 12 December 2022.
+Source: ASFA Retirement Standard, March quarter 2024.
 The modest lifestyle assumes you're eligible for the Age Pension to cover your basic living costs.

 Tools to help you work it out